-Researchers find that simple blood test can help identify trauma patients at greatest risk of deathJanuary 18th, 2013 in Health /
+Researchers find that simple blood test can help identify trauma patients at greatest risk of deathJanuary 18, 2013 in Medicine & Health / Health

 A simple, inexpensive blood test performed on trauma patients upon admission can help doctors easily identify patients at greatest risk of death, according to a new study by researchers at Intermountain Medical Center in Salt Lake City.

 The Intermountain Medical Center research study of more than 9,500 patients discovered that some trauma patients are up to 58 times more likely to die than others, regardless of the severity of their original injuries.

 Researchers say the study findings provide important insight into the long-term prognosis of trauma patients, something not previously well understood.

 "The results were very surprising," said Sarah Majercik, MD, an Intermountain Medical Center surgeon and trauma researcher, whose team discovered that a tool developed at Intermountain Medical Center, called the Intermountain Risk Score, can predict mortality among trauma patients.